Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 In plain terms: Bayer says it followed federal rules, so states cannot punish it for not adding a cancer warning that the EPA didn't require.

-Plaintiffs' attorneys argue the opposite — that EPA approval of a label doesn't mean the label is safe, just that the manufacturer never asked the EPA to add a cancer warning.
-Durnell's legal team points out that Monsanto updated Roundup's label 44 times over the years and even proposed adding cancer information as part of a prior settlement.
+Plaintiffs' attorneys argued the opposite — that EPA approval of a label doesn't mean the label is safe, just that the manufacturer never asked the EPA to add a cancer warning.
+Durnell's legal team pointed out that Monsanto updated Roundup's label 44 times over the years and even proposed adding cancer information as part of a prior settlement.
 The company could have sought a label change but chose not to.

 Monsanto v.
 Durnell — Supreme Court Timeline